FREQUENTLY ASKED QUESTIONS

 WHO does this work for?

-This is ideal for farmers of; produce, grains, value-add and proteins.
+This is ideal for farmers of produce, grains, value-add and proteins.
 Packaged and cottage food makers for people and pets.
 Baked goods, take-n-bake meal kits and/or frozen foods; restaurant and food truck pre-sales with pick up, recurring food and beverage subscriptions.
-We've found it terrific for farmstead made goods (fibers, soaps and much more), as well as foods.
-Bulk and case sales, along with offering downpayment on proteins do very well.
+We've found it terrific for farmstead made fibers, soaps and much more.
+We've recently added in beauty and health care sellers; along with kitchen textiles and products.
+Bulk and case sales, CSAs and subscription - based products can be sold, too.
 We plan to offer wholesale buying opportunities to processors, restaurants and institutions in the future, too.

 WHAT is this multi-vendor online marketplace?